-- (1) Management Companies are obliged to comply with the provisions to which the Issuer would be subject to if the Issuer itself were it to have had carried outperformed the relevant functions itself.

-A breach Violations of such rules caused by the Management Company shall be dealt with as if the breach-violation was caused by the Issuer. - (2) Prior to submitting an application for admission to trading, the Management Company and the Issuer applying for admission to trading must provide Oslo Børs with a statement of acceptance that regulates the responsibilities and duties of the Issuer and the Management Company vis-á vistowards Oslo Børs. - (3) In the event that the Issuer or the Management Company breaches the Rules or the agreement statement mentioned in the second paragraph, Oslo Børs reserves the right to impose sanctions on such party in accordance with section 3.178.
+- (1) Management Companies are obliged to comply with the provisions which the Issuer would be subject to if the Issuer itself had performed the relevant functions.
+Violations of such rules caused by the Management Company shall be dealt with as if the violation was caused by the Issuer. - (2) Prior to submitting an application for admission to trading, the Management Company and the Issuer applying for admission to trading must provide Oslo Børs with a statement of acceptance that regulates the responsibilities and duties of the Issuer and the Management Company towards Oslo Børs. - (3) In the event that the Issuer or the Management Company breaches the Rules or the statement mentioned in the second paragraph, Oslo Børs reserves the right to impose sanctions on such party in accordance with section 3.17.